HealthPartners President and CEO Mary Brainerd received the 2017 Women in Business Career Achievement Award. She received the award Read more »

 Health Care Reform

 ACHP members strive to provide outstanding care and coverage to their communities.
 Such excellence can only be achieved in a stable, predictable environment.
-ACHP has sent a letter to Senate Finance Committee Chairman Orrin Hatch (R-UT) and Senate HELP Committee Chair Lamar Alexander (R-TN) explaining why a thoughtful approach to health care reform is necessary for organizations like the plans ACHP represents.
+The following are ACHP policy statements and recommendations explaining why a thoughtful approach to health care reform is necessary for organizations like the plans ACHP represents.

 Quality In The Exchanges